Skip to content

 Minimum deposit

-Same as a sole mortgage — combined savings make this easier to reach
+Same as a sole mortgage, and combined savings make it easier to reach

 Joint mortgage vs joint ownership

-Being on the mortgage and being on the property title are two separate things.
-It is possible to be on the mortgage but not on the deeds, or vice versa.
-If you are contributing to the deposit or repayments, make sure you understand how the property ownership is structured and get independent legal advice.
+Being named on the mortgage and being named on the property title are two separate things.
+You can be on the mortgage but off the deeds, or on the deeds but off the mortgage.
+If you are putting money into the deposit or the monthly payments, get clear on how ownership is set up, and take independent legal advice before you commit.

 Joint tenants vs tenants in common

-When buying a property with someone else, you need to decide how the ownership is legally structured.
-In England and Wales there are two options: joint tenants or tenants in common.
-This decision affects what happens to the property if one owner dies and how the property can be divided if you separate.
+When you buy with someone else, you have to decide how the ownership is held in law.
+In England and Wales you get two options: joint tenants, or tenants in common.
+Your choice decides what happens to the property if an owner dies, and how it is split if the two of you later go separate ways.
+This deserves a proper conversation, not a box you tick at the solicitor.

-As joint tenants, you each own the whole property equally.
-If one owner dies, their share automatically passes to the surviving owner regardless of what their will says.
-This is the most common choice for married couples and civil partners.
+As joint tenants, you both own the whole property together in equal measure.
+If one owner dies, their share passes straight to the surviving owner, whatever the will says.
+This is the right of survivorship, and it is why joint tenancy tends to be the default for married couples and civil partners.

-As tenants in common, each person owns a specific share of the property, which does not have to be equal.
-You can leave your share to anyone in your will.
-This structure is often preferred by friends buying together, family members, or unmarried couples who are contributing unequal amounts to the deposit or repayments.
+As tenants in common, each person holds a defined share of the property, and those shares need not be equal.
+You can leave your share to whoever you like in your will.
+Friends buying together, family members and unmarried couples often choose this route, especially when they are putting in different amounts towards the deposit or the monthly payments.

-When buying a property with someone else, you need to decide how the ownership is legally structured.
-In England and Wales there are two options: joint tenants or tenants in common.
-This decision affects what happens to the property if one owner dies and how the property can be divided if you separate.
+When you buy with someone else, you have to decide how the ownership is held in law.
+In England and Wales you get two options: joint tenants, or tenants in common.
+Your choice decides what happens to the property if an owner dies, and how it is split if the two of you later go separate ways.
+This deserves a proper conversation, not a box you tick at the solicitor.

 Joint tenants vs Tenants in common